petems/tfe-state-info/README.md

 #### all-statefiles-size

-Lists the total of all statefiles for a workspace
+Lists the total size of all statefiles for a workspace

-**Note** - Currently this is done by mass-downloading all of the listed statefiles for the workspace in question and then totalling the size of all downloads.
-As of 0.1.0, it does not clean up the files after download.
+Currently this is done by mass-downloading all of the listed statefiles for the workspace in question and then totalling the size of all downloads.
+As of 0.2.0, it cleans up files after download, this behaviour is configurable with the `--cleanup` flag, which defaults to true.

 ```
  $ export TFE_HOSTNAME=app.terraform.io